NotFunnyMarek/whopv3/README.md

 http://localhost:3000/discord-access
 ```

 Once configured, clicking **Get Access** will redirect to Discord and then back to `/discord-access` with a `code` query parameter.
-The page must also include a `whop_id` query parameter identifying the target Whop.
+The Whop ID is passed via the OAuth `state` parameter and can be read from the returned `state` query parameter.

 The backend requires these environment variables so the OAuth flow can
 complete and automatically add the member to your server: